Aspen – Adopted!!!

 Meet Aspen, the sweetest little tan brindled dream!
-You may recognize this sweet face, though she’s a bit older now!
-She was part of “trees” litter born into the program in December of 2021.
-Aspen is back of no fault of her own, as her doggy sibling decided that she just wasn’t a good fit for the pack.
+You may recognize this sweet face, though she’s a bit older now.
+She was part of our “trees” litter born into the program in December of 2021.
+Aspen is back through no fault of her own, as her doggy sibling decided that she just wasn’t a good fit for the pack.

-Aspen is around four months old now and weighs in at a lean 30 pounds!
-She’ll likely get to around 60-70 pounds when she’s full grown, but don’t be shocked if she’s smaller or larger.
+Aspen is now nearly six months old and weighs in at a lean 35 pounds!
+She’ll likely get to around 60ish pounds when she’s full grown, but don’t be shocked if she’s smaller or larger.

 Housebreaking, Crate-Training, and Commands